Motorsports Hall of Fame of America

-The Motorsports Hall of Fame of America (MSHFA) is hall of fame that honors motorsports competitors and contributors from the United States from all disciplines, with categories for Open Wheel, Stock Cars, Powerboats, Drag Racing, Motorcycles, Sports Cars, Aviation, At Large and Historic.
-Periodic recognition is given to specialty categories including Off Road, Speed Records, Business and Technology.
+The Motorsports Hall of Fame of America (MSHFA) is a hall of fame that honors motorsports competitors and contributors from the United States from all disciplines, with categories for Open Wheel, Stock Cars, Powerboats, Drag Racing, Motorcycles, Sports Cars, Aviation, at Large, Off-Road and Historic.
+Periodic recognition is given to specialty categories including Speed Records, Business and Technology.
 Its annual Induction Ceremony is attended by notables throughout the motorsports community and is reported on widely.

 History

 The MSHFA was incorporated in 1986 as an IRS 501(c)(3) nonprofit organization by civic leaders of the City of Novi, Michigan, led by Founding Chairman Larry G. Ciancio.
 Its inaugural Induction Ceremony was held in 1989.
 Ron Watson was its founding President and continued to serve in that capacity until his untimely death in October 2019.
 He was succeeded as president at his request by noted motorsports author and historian and longtime MSHFA board member George Levy.

 The mission of the MSHFA is to “further the American core values of leadership, creativity, originality, teamwork and spirit of competition embodied in motorsports.”
 The MSHFA is operated by the nonprofit Motorsports Museum and Hall of Fame of America Foundation Inc.